 3. All natural

 What if a light box isn’t an option?
 Okay, let’s talk about lighting.
 First, all natural lighting is always best.
 This doesn’t mean taking your product into the great outdoors at noon in harsh light.
 Don’t do this.
 Like ever.
 Be sure to utilize natural light when the lighting will be most complimentary to your photos.
-This would be during the “golden hours” which are shortly before/during sunrise and shortly after/during sunset.
+This would be during the “golden hours” which are shortly during/after sunrise and shortly before/during sunset.
 Second, utilizing cloudy days as well as shade to get naturally filtered light can be a great idea.
 When I’m photographing, I’ll often place my items next to a window in the early morning or late afternoon and it creates wonderful lighting for my art!

 4. All the pics, all the angles